-Looking to find a good vacation policy but you have a remote team?
+Looking to find a good vacation policy, but do you have a remote team?

 When you have a remote team, some things are just more complicated, and dealing with assigning an effective vacation policy is one of them.

-There are different approaches to paid time off policies depending on how distributed your team is.
+Depending on how distributed your team is, there are different approaches to paid time off policies.
 You could have a remote team with all the people in the same country or different countries.

 Let’s look now at the different possibilities and how to best set up the policy in each case:

 If your remote team is only in one country, the most straightforward approach would be to use a general vacation policy accepted in that country.
 How many days off do people in that country usually have?
 How many bank holidays?
 Use that as a reference and apply the same to your whole team.

 Usually, it’d be something like twenty-something days per year plus around eight to ten public holidays.

 When your team works and lives in different countries, you have a bigger challenge because it’s hard to develop a suitable policy for everybody.